DevCycleHQ/devcycle-docs/docs/best-practices/edgedb-and-edge-flags/import-from-anywhere.md

 sidebar_position: 3
 ---

-# Super Segments Guide: Importing data from anywhere (salesforce example)
+## Super Segments Guide: Importing data from anywhere (salesforce example)

-Super segments are collections of users that are targeted by data from any external source.
+Super Segments are collections of users that are targeted by data from any external source.

 This means that users or their data can be “imported” into DevCycle for targeting in experiments or features by making use of EdgeDB.